 An applicant must meet the following requirements:

 - Be a Minnesota resident, a Minnesota domestic family farm corporation or a family farm partnership.

 - At least one of the applicants must be the principal operator of the farm and be actively engaged in a livestock operation.

-- Have a total net worth not to exceed $1,735,700 (indexed for inflation, please call the RFA for current limitation) including the assets and liabilities of their spouse and dependents.
+- Have a total net worth not to exceed $2,150,000 in 2024 (indexed annually for inflation; please call the RFA for current limitation), including the assets and liabilities of their spouse and dependents.